 Probate cases are a great source of deals, but first, what exactly is “probate”?
-Probate is a legal process that transfers the title of the property belonging to someone who has died, to their heirs.
+Probate is a legal process that transfers the title of the property belonging to someone who has died, to their heirs while making sure all debts owed by the estate/deceased have been paid.
 Determining who these rightful heirs are is one of the main functions of probate.

 Probate exists to protect creditors too.
 For instance, when someone dies, they may have credit card bills and some other types of loans.
 Of course, those creditors should have a right to get paid from the deceased person’s estate before the heirs get their share.
 That’s why probate laws were created to make sure all the assets of the deceased person do not just flow directly to the heirs and that creditors have a chance to collect the money they are owed by the estate.